 Every culture has different superstitions and traditions which are always worth noting, especially when entering a new market.
 Brazilians consider the number 13 to be unlucky.

-Here are the top five translation tips that will make you sound like a local in no time:
+Here are the top five translation tips that will make you sound like a local in Brazilian market in no time:

 11 Additional guidelines